 • Falling and hitting your head

 Any kind of scenario involving your brain hitting your skull can cause a TBI, such as whiplash from a car accident.
-Although the potential for sustaining damage is greater if you were knocked unconscious, you don’t have to lose consciousness to experience negative effects.
-Even mild brain injuries can cause symptoms to appear in the long term.
+Although the potential for sustaining damage is greater if you are knocked unconscious, you don’t have to lose consciousness to experience negative effects.
+Even mild brain injuries can cause chronic symptoms.

 What are the symptoms of a traumatic brain injury?
 Just like the severity of a TBI can vary, so too can the severity of the symptoms you experience.